Physical Security Gaps: Why Too Many Organizations Treat Physical Security Device operations Like Whack-A-Mole

-The more frightening problem, of course, is that some companies find out the hard way that the security of their IoT devices is far from child’s play – companies like Verkada, which earlier this year fell victim to a cyberattack in which hackers exploited the company’s failure to rotate its passwords.
+The more frightening problem, of course, is that some companies find out the hard way that the security of their devices is far from child’s play – companies like Verkada, which earlier this year fell victim to a cyberattack in which hackers exploited the company’s failure to rotate its passwords.
 By exploiting this failure, the attackers gained control of feeds from IP cameras, causing significant damage.

 For instance, if you discover that an camera is offline, your physical security will not be sufficiently reliable until that camera is again running reliably and consistently.
 And because most companies lack the ability to rapidly identify the reason a camera is offline, diagnosing and solving the problem could take days or weeks – leaving the company’s physical security at risk.

-This kind of problem could also hinder your company’s productivity – especially if, for example, the offline IoT device is an access control panel rather than a security camera.
+This kind of problem could also hinder your company’s productivity – especially if, for example, the offline physical security device is an access control panel rather than a security camera.
 It could also have serious liability implications, such as if someone is injured on site but there is no recording of the incident or an insurance company would refuse to pay for damage caused by a break-in that occurred while a security access panel was offline.

-Worse yet, when it comes to cybersecurity, a reactive approach to the operational management of your IoT devices can actually turn those devices from a defensive tool into an active threat.
+Worse yet, when it comes to cybersecurity, a reactive approach to the operational management of your physical security devices can actually turn those devices from a defensive tool into an active threat.
 For example, if you’re using security cameras to protect your company’s on-site intellectual property, then any attackers who infiltrate those camera feeds could potentially gain access to the very same information the cameras were intended to protect.

-So, what specific steps can you take to make sure your approach to monitoring and maintaining your IoT devices is proactive enough to be efficient and reliable?
+So, what specific steps can you take to make sure your approach to monitoring and maintaining your devices is proactive enough to be efficient and reliable?
 It largely boils down to three factors: